 Improvements in image quality are not that obvious or striking as with the introduction of Capture One 7, but more incremental.
 Big changes induce the risk of reduced stability and slow performance.
 Taking one step at a time you can build a steady reputation, seems Phase One’s new paradigm with Capture One 8.

 Some of the improvements are related to the new Processing Engine that is built into Capture One 8.
 Note that older engines of Capture One 6 and 7 are available for compatibility with images you adjusted in the past.

 Tethering and Live View

-For lovers of live view it is good to know that you can shoot directly from live view (direct capture).
-You can adapt tools and tabs in live view screen like in the main window to optimize your tethered workflow.
-For Phase One and MamiyaLeaf digital backs there is the live view Focus Meter, a very interesting focussing aid.
+For lovers of live view, it is good to know that you can shoot directly from live view (direct capture).
+You can adapt tools and tabs in the live view screen like in the main window to optimize your tethered workflow.
+For Phase One and MamiyaLeaf digital backs, there is the live view Focus Meter, a very interesting focusing aid.
 Other new features in live view to explore are the DOF (depth of field) button to close the aperture of your lens, and the Force Orientation tool.

 New and Improved Tools

-I think that the improvements of existing tools are least as interesting as the new tools.
+I think that the improvements in existing tools are least as interesting as the new tools.
 Let’s start with a quick overview of improvements of existing tools.

-The High Dynamic Range (HDR) tool is perhaps the one that is improved most significant.
-When you recover highlights, the mid tones are not (negatively) impacted anymore.
+The High Dynamic Range tool is perhaps the one that is improved most significantly.
+When you recover highlights, the mid-tones are not (negatively) impacted anymore.

 The Clarity tool has an additional method named Natural, which is more subtle than Neutral and Punch but different from Classic.